 This classic text remains popular with 21st-century readers because it presents sound financial wisdom in a clear, compelling way.
 It emphasizes principles like living within your means, saving for retirement, and avoiding risky investments and get-rich-quick schemes.
-And since this older book is no longer under copyright, you can read the full text for free online at the Internet Archive.

 If you want a more modern, straightforward approach to personal finance, check out “The Index Card: Why Personal Finance Doesn’t Have to Be Complicated.”
 It boils down the basics of money management to 10 simple rules short enough to fit on a 4-by-6-inch index card.

 The idea grew out of a 2013 interview of Olen in which Pollack offhandedly commented that the best financial advice could fit on an index card.
 It prompted a flood of requests for such a card and eventually inspired the two to turn the idea into a book.

 Pollack and Olen focus on common-sense rules, such as “strive to save 10 to 20% of your income” and “pay your credit card balance in full every month.”
 Each of these principles gets its own chapter.
 But they’re also laid out in a list you can copy onto an index card for easy reference.
 This book is an excellent choice for beginners and anyone who likes easily digestible advice that’s easy to remember.

 3. “The Automatic Millionaire” by David Bach